osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Execution path**: `ScheduledRunTriggerJob` reads the job definition identifier from Quartz job data, performs the same active-run pre-check and pending-row insertion as the manual trigger, and submits through `RunExecutionCoordinator` with executor identity `scheduler`. `@DisallowConcurrentExecution` is defense-in-depth; the PostgreSQL partial unique index remains the authoritative non-overlap guarantee.
 - **Startup durability**: `ScheduleReconciler` loads every enabled `job_schedule` row on application startup and registers it in Quartz.
 Cron triggers use the job's validated IANA timezone, skip misfires rather than catching up, and use stable per-job Quartz keys so reconciliation and API upserts converge safely.
 - **API surface**: `PUT`, `GET`, and idempotent `DELETE /api/v1/jobs/{id}/schedule` manage recurring schedules.
 The API defaults a missing or blank timezone to `UTC`, returns the computed `nextFireTime`, and removes disabled schedules from Quartz.
 - **Known limitations**: RAMJobStore does not persist Quartz-native trigger bookkeeping, missed fires are deliberately not replayed, and there is no metrics/alert signal for silent misfires yet.
-Spring Security/users/roles/ACLs, the frontend, and persistence of the cancellation warning on `job_run` remain pending.
+Audit events, the frontend, and persistence of the cancellation warning on `job_run` remain pending.

-#### Phase 1c-3: Security — PENDING
+#### Phase 1c-3: Security — 1c-3a+b IMPLEMENTED; 1c-3c PENDING

-Not started; there is no Spring Security, session, user, role, or ACL code anywhere in `replicadb-server`.
-Planned scope for the next plan targeting this phase:
+Phase 1c-3a+b is implemented in `replicadb-server`; the remaining 1c-3c slice covers audit events, audit retention, and follow-up hardening.
+Delivered security scope:

-- Local-user authentication via `spring-boot-starter-security` with `spring-session-jdbc` sessions persisted in PostgreSQL (no external identity provider in this phase).
+- Local-user authentication via `spring-boot-starter-security` with `spring-session-jdbc` sessions persisted in PostgreSQL (no external identity provider in this phase), Argon2id password hashes, secure session cookies, CSRF protection, and login throttling.
-- Global roles `ADMIN`, `OPERATOR`, and `VIEWER`.
+- Global roles `ADMIN`, `OPERATOR`, and `VIEWER`, with admin-only user management and environment-seeded, fail-closed bootstrap of the first administrator.
-- Per-job ACLs for `VIEW`, `EDIT`, `EXECUTE`, and `CANCEL`, enforced on every `/api/v1` endpoint added in Phase 1c-1/1c-2.
+- Per-job ACLs for `VIEW`, `EDIT`, `EXECUTE`, and `CANCEL`, enforced on every `/api/v1` endpoint added in Phase 1c-1/1c-2, including SQL-side visibility filtering before pagination.

+Remaining scope for the next plan targeting Phase 1c-3c:
 - Audit events for job/run/user changes, with the 365-day retention purge from the Operational Defaults table. `IdempotencyCleanupTask` (Phase 1c-1) only purges `run_trigger_idempotency`; it does not cover audit events.
-- Secure bootstrap of the first administrator account.

 #### Phase 1c-4: Frontend — PENDING